 What about alternatives?

-A natural-coloured filling material can be used for minor repairs to front teeth.
+The natural-coloured filling material can be used for minor repairs to front teeth.
 This is excellent where the tooth supports the filling, but may not work so well for broken tooth corners.
-There will always be a join between the tooth and the filling material.
+There will always be a joint between the tooth and the filling material.